novnc/noVNC/utils/README.md

 ### Implementations

-There are two implementations of wsproxy included: a python implementation and a C implementation.
+There are three implementations of wsproxy included: python, C, and Node (node.js).

 Here is the feature support matrix for the wsproxy implementations: